-Family Karma has been called a “breakthrough for Desis on TV,” but is it?
+Family Karma has been called a “breakthrough for Desis on TV,” but is that really the case?

-Family Karma provides a look into the intriguing lives of seven wealthy South Asian American families living in Miami, Florida, who’ve known each other since childhood.
+Family Karma provides a look into the intriguing lives of seven wealthy South Asian American families living in Miami, Florida, who have known each other since childhood.

 The show is the first reality program on American and Canadian TV with an all South Asian American cast.

 When the show first aired, I was afraid it would be another show with stereotypical narratives of Indians, because while brown-skinned individuals have been portrayed on American TV before, they often fall prey to either stereotypes or cultural appropriation.

 However, the show is exactly the kind of representation the South Asian community needed.
 In an interview with ET Canada, Anisha Ramakrishna describes how the show’s second season has received a “wild” response not only from the South Asian community, but also from fans of diverse backgrounds.